Viewing Seasons and where to see Costa Rica Turtles?

 – Make sure not to interfere with nesting, by staying out of the turtle’s pathway.

-– Only use a low flash or no flash at all with your camera in order to prevent hatchling wondering off of the path.
+– Use no flash at all with your camera in order to prevent hatchling wondering off of the path.

 – Knock down or move obstructions anything that might be in the way, for example, sand castles.